UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 Start a terminal session by selecting the app Terminal in the Applications folder or in the Dock.

-For introduction in to the basic functions of Terminal click [here](https://macpaw.com/how-to/use-terminal-on-mac).
+For an introduction of the basic functions of Terminal click [here](https://macpaw.com/how-to/use-terminal-on-mac).

 Verify that docker is correctly installed and running by typing the following command: